 A hernia mesh is a sheet that is placed over the affected area and sewn into the muscles.
 When a patient has a hernia, it means that an organ or other fatty tissue has squeezed through a hole in the muscle.
 This can occur at various points of a patient’s midsection.
 The result of the hernia is that the patient often has a bulge where the organ has come through and a hole from which it protrudes.
 The point of the hernia is to fix the hole so that the organ or the fatty tissue can no longer protrude.
 In the past, that hole was sewn shut.
 This was a complicated procedure that was a major surgery and required an incision.

 In the 1980s, however, surgeons began to use a hernia mesh in order to fix the problem.
 This mesh was placed over the affected area and sewn in to cover the problem.
 Eventually, the area around the mesh would strengthen, but the mesh would obscure the protrusion until it did so.
 A hernia that results in implantation of mesh results is a foreign substance being introduced to the body.
 Oftentimes, this can cause side effects that can impact a patient long after the actual procedure.
-In order to understand why some of these meshes can cause complications for patients, it is important the understand the composition and features of each of these meshes.
+In order to understand why some of these can cause hernia mesh complications for patients, it is important the understand the composition and features of each of these meshes.